-Avoid Make Money Online Scams & The Modern Day Snake Oil Salesmen
+Avoid Make Money Online Scams And The Modern Day Snake Oil Salesmen

-When you deal with anything that you’re paying money for you should always look it over and make sure that it doesn’t have the signs of being one of many infamous Making Money Online Scams that are out there.
+When you deal with anything that you’re paying money for, you should always make sure that it doesn’t have the signs of many Making Money Online Scams that are out there.

-Knowing that the scams probably will never completely end you will have to arm yourself with the knowledge of what signs, signals and red flags to look out for.
+You will have to arm yourself with the knowledge of what signs, signals and red flags to look out for… Knowing that the scams probably will never completely end.